rardyse/pomodoro/README.md

 ## inspiration :

-✨ me, myself and i ✨
-and a desperate need to stop doomscrolling while pretending to revise hahahaha
+- me and a desperate need to stop doomscrolling while pretending to revise hahahaha

 ### of course you are absolutely free to re-use it and re-style it as you need and wish :)
-### take it, break it, remix it, add flowers or a cat emoji or whatever suits your vibe.

 a pleasure as always!